-Imagine IMImagine Intelligent Materials Pty Limited (Imagine IM) is set to build Australia’s first commercial graphene manufacturing plant.
+Imagine Intelligent Materials Pty Limited (Imagine IM) is set to build Australia’s first commercial graphene manufacturing plant.
 This is significant for the quickly emerging field of graphene-enhanced materials, and those materials include geosynthetics.

 Graphene offers high electrical and thermal conductivity, hydrophobicity, strength, and impermeability to all gases.
 Layers of graphene could give materials strength exceeding steel, enable self-repairing qualities, and impart an electrical conductivity greater than copper.
 In geosynthetics, this may create nanocomposite materials with superior anti-clogging properties in geotextiles, heightened leak location ability in lining systems, a wider range of conductive materials, and much more.